RyanG73/rMLS/README.md

 # rMLS
 ### Provides numerous functions for acquiring and analyzing major league soccer data.
-Data is acquired from various online resources and is mold into a tidy format to analyze in R.
+Data is acquired from various online resources and is molded into a tidy format to analyze in R.

-Current Status: beta testing and development
+### Current Status: beta testing and development

 # Installation